nokia/ncm-issuer/README.md

   ```

 In the case of increasing logging verbosity level change the `logging.logLevel` in `values.yaml` to
 wanted value and update your deployment.
-To check all possible log messages, simply set the
+To get all possible log messages, simply set the
 `logging.logLevel` to **3**, you can also additionally change the `logging.stacktraceLevel` to
 `error`.